mchllngr/Quickero/README.md

 - performance-issues while moving items

 # TODO
+- add common apps at first start (max 5)
 - make NotificationService start at boot
 - add better texts and explanations to settings-page
 - add empty-view for recyclerview
 - change recyclerview-item-layout and/or add divider
-- add "about me"
 - check customNotification-design on all api-levels (especially api 19)
 - check activity leak on api 19 ? (open and close settings)
-- hide option "VISIBILITY_PRIVATE" because there will never be "sensitive data" to hide on lockscreen

-# TODO LATER
+# TODO a little bit later
+- style settings with images ?
+- add "about me"
 - add tutorial
 - add screenshots + real descriptions to google-play-page
 - add red background on remove-swipe